Field Manual · DAM

 7. Foster a Culture of Transparency and Shared Ownership

 Technology alone doesn’t guarantee collaboration—culture does.
 Encourage open communication and shared responsibility for content quality and governance.
 Hold cross-functional DAM reviews to discuss improvements.
-Recognise teams that maintain best practices.
+Recognize teams that maintain best practices.
 Publish success metrics showing time saved or campaigns improved through collaboration.
 A transparent culture supported by a collaborative DAM environment empowers teams to work with trust and confidence.

 Common Mistakes

-KPIs & Measurement
+KPIs and Measurement

 Conclusion

 A DAM doesn’t just store assets—it connects people.
 When configured for collaboration, it becomes the operational backbone of teamwork, ensuring every department, region, and partner contributes to content success.
+By combining shared access, structured workflows, integration, and a culture of openness, your DAM transforms from a passive repository into an active enabler of creativity and alignment.
+When teams create together, review together, and share from one trusted source, collaboration becomes not just easier—but smarter.